Best daily deals

 The Sony WF-1000XM4 (right) has a much smaller case than that of the Sony WF-1000XM3 (left).
 You can read our Sony WF-1000XM3 vs WF-1000XM4 article here.

-According to our objective testing, the earbuds allow for 4 hours, 46 minutes of constant playback with noise canceling on.
+According to our objective testing, the earbuds allow 4 hours and 46 minutes of constant playback with noise canceling.
 The earbuds support quick charging: 10 minutes affords 90 minutes of playback, which is great for long plane rides.
 Once the earbud batteries are fully drained, it takes 90 minutes to complete a charge cycle and 3-4 hours to fully charge the case, which provides an additional three charges to the buds.
-Just like the Sony WH-1000XM3, the WF-1000XM3 case uses an included USB-C cable for charging.
+Like the Sony WH-1000XM3, the WF-1000XM3 case uses a USB-C cable for charging.

 No, the WF-1000XM3 case does not support wireless charging.